Ben & Jerry’s issues partial recall of 2 flavors over undeclared nuts

 Some of the Coconut Seven Layer Bar bulk product and some Chunky Monkey pints could contain tree nuts including almonds, Brazil nuts and hazelnuts, Ben & Jerry’s parent company Unilever announced through the U.S. Food and Drug Administration.

-Unilever began its voluntary recall after an undeclared nut was found during the production product, a finding which “stemmed from an error from one of its nut suppliers.”
+Unilever began its voluntary recall after an undeclared nut was found during the production process, a finding which “stemmed from an error from one of its nut suppliers.”
 However, “The situation has been remediated,” the company said.

 Unilever warns that people with allergies or severe sensitivity to the undeclared nuts could have a serious or life-threatening allergic reaction if they eat the recalled ice cream.
 The company hasn’t received reports of illnesses from the recalled flavors.